NexPlayer/Android-SDK/properties.md

 Allows NexPlayer to switch to a lower bandwidth track if the resolution or bitrate of the current track is too high for the device to play smoothly.

-Under normal operation, NexPlayer switches tracks based solely on current network conditions.
+Under normal operation, NexPlayer switches tracks based only on current network conditions.
 When this property is enabled, NexPlayer will also switch to a lower bandwidth track if too many frames are skipped during playback.

 This is useful for content that is targeted for a variety of devices, some of which may not be powerful enough to handle the higher quality streams.

 The `TRACKDOWN_VIDEO_RATIO` property controls the threshold at which the track change will occur, if frames are being skipped.

 **Type:** boolean